aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/07-set-up-team-dev-env-access-control.md

 ### Deploy Permissions Boundary as a StackSet

-Create a StackSet to deploy the permissions boundary policy to all AWS accounts associated with the "development" OU.
+Create a StackSet to deploy the permissions boundary policy to all AWS accounts associated with the development OUs.

 1. Select **`Create StackSet`**.
 2. Select **`Upload a template file`**.